nushackers/code-nus-repos/readme.md

 request](https://help.github.com/articles/creating-a-pull-request)!

 Each project you added should be a json object with at least one parameter - `github_url`.
+There are a few optional paramters, listed below:

-You can also add an optional paramter `release_url`, which can either be the link to the website you are hosting the project, a post where you describes about your project, or a link to download your project release.
+1. `release_url`: the link to the website you are hosting the project, a post where you describes about your project, or a link to download your project release.
+2. `image`: a small image to showcase your project
+3. `tags`: an array of tags for your project.
+All tags are lower case, without spaces (replace spaces with dashes if you have multiple words, .e.g. `"sublime-text"`).

 Please check that the syntax is correct before sending the pull request.